the Chromium logo

 There are two source repositories to be aware of:

-The CrOS fork used to contain a lot of customizations, but nowadays is almost exactly the same as upstream.
-We are actively working to reduce the differences (we're down to 1 patch), and we do not want to add anymore custom code.
-That means any changes/requests should be sent to the upstream repo tool project for implementation, and once they're merged+released there, we can update our fork to the new release.
+The CrOS fork used to contain a lot of customizations, but nowadays is exactly the same as upstream (other than history).
+We do not want to add anymore custom code.
+That means any changes/requests should be sent to the upstream repo tool project for implementation.

 Updating Repo Locally